gashok13193/DevOps-Docs/Kubernetes/Delete_Namespace.md

 Pods start coming up

-But:
+⚠️ But problems remain:

 Secrets may be missing

 PVCs may not bind

-External resources lost
+External resources are permanently lost

-HOW DO YOU RECOVER (REAL WORLD)
+🛠️ HOW DO YOU RECOVER (REAL WORLD)

-✅ Recovery Option 1: GitOps Redeploy (Best case)
+✅ Recovery Option 1: GitOps Redeploy (Best Case)

 Steps:

-Recreate namespace

-Sync ArgoCD
+kubectl create ns payments
+argocd app sync payments-app

+Then:

 Verify workloads

 Recreate secrets

-kubectl create ns payments
-argocd app sync payments-app

 Works only if:

-Everything is in Git
+Everything is defined in Git

-Secrets are external (Vault, AWS SM)
+Secrets are external (Vault, AWS Secrets Manager)

 ⚠️ Recovery Option 2: PVC & Data Recovery

 If PVCs were deleted:

-Data is GONE
+❌ Data is GONE

-Only snapshots can help
+Only backups can help:

-Explain:

 EBS snapshots